 As we go further, we will also be touching down on the history behind escabeche, its recipe and of course how it is served.

-Escabeche History and Origin
+Escabeche Origin and Curiosities

 The name escabeche, in Arabic, means Iskabej (Arabic), which identifies it origination from among the Moors in the middle ages, a mixed-race of Arabs, Spanish and Persia.
 The Moors, who occupied Spain more than 700 years ago, were known to have introduced their eastern dishes.